kohana/image/guide/image/index.md

 # Image

 Kohana 3.x provides a simple yet powerful image manipulation module.
-The [Image] module provides features that allows your application to resize, images, crop, rotate, flip and many more.
+The [Image] module provides features that allows your application to resize images, crop, rotate, flip and many more.

 ## Drivers